First Decade (February 11, 1987 to February 10, 1996)

 December 11, 1994

-The Bojinka plot, a large-scale, three-phase attack planned by Islamists Ramzi Yousef and Khalid Sheikh Mohammed for January 1995 to assassinate Pope John Paul II during his visit to the Philippines, is uncovered after a chemical fire draws the Philippine National Police's attention.
+The Bojinka plot, a large-scale, three-phase attack planned by Islamists Ramzi Yousef and Khalid Sheikh Mohammed for January 1995 to assassinate Pope John Paul II during his visit to the Philippines, was uncovered after a chemical fire drew the Philippine National Police's attention.
 The plan calls for the blowing up of 11 airliners in flight from Asia to the United States, which is expected to kill about 4,000 passengers and shut down air travel around the world, and crashing a plane into the headquarters of the CIA in Fairfax County, Virginia.

 January 10 to 15, 1995